 The full impact of the COVID-19 outbreak continues to evolve as of the date of these condensed consolidated financial statements.
 As such, it is uncertain as to the full magnitude that the pandemic will have on the Company's combined financial condition, liquidity and future results of operations.
 Management is actively monitoring the impact of the global situation on its consolidated financial condition, liquidity, operations, suppliers, industry and workforce.
-Given the daily evolution of the COVID-19 outbreak and the global responses to curb its spread, the Company is not able to estimate the effects of the COVID-19 outbreak on its results of operations, financial condition, or liquidity for fiscal year 2021 beyond the results presented in these condensed consolidated financial statements.
+Given the daily evolution of the COVID-19 outbreak and the global responses to curb its spread, the Company is not able to estimate the effects of the COVID-19 outbreak on its results of operations, financial condition, or liquidity beyond the results presented in these condensed consolidated financial statements.

-Due to the impacts of COVID-19 we have seen an increase in recruiting and labor costs as well as delays in supply chain.
+Due to the impacts of COVID-19 we have experienced an increase in recruiting and labor costs as well as staffing disruptions and fulfilment delays in supplies and equipment.